dayseanm04/Hospital-Network-Design-Project/setup/Internet-Connectivity/06-Configure-INET-SW-and-Servers-to-Use-INET-DNS-SRV.md

 ## 🎯 Objective
 - Configure INET-SW to use the INET-DNS-SRV
 - Configure all INET servers to use INET-DNS-SRV
+- Configure domain name for INET-SW and ISP1-R1
 - Verify DNS configuration

 ---